 "I'm coming too," Chakwas said, giving Joker a scowl and a beckoning finger.

 Joker rolled his eyes and slowly hobbled after them.
 "Great.
 This doesn't have disaster written all over it."

 "He got off on level 29," Tali said, following the blip on her omnitool's mapping application.

-Garrus leaned his head against the clear plexi wall of the elevator, his eyes closed.
-"I can't believe you bugged the Commander."
+Garrus pressed his head against the clear plexi wall of the elevator, eyes closed.
+"I can't believe you bugged Shepard."

 Tali looked up, surprised.
 "How else are we supposed to find out where he's going?
 He'll never find out if we don't tell him.
 Don't worry so much."

 "Why worry?"
 Garrus asked.
 "We're just off the ship without permission so we can spy on our captain.
 There's no way this will come back to haunt us."